- Open tomorrow

 - At this time, MAAM is unable to offer guided experiences for the general public.

 - All groups of five (5) or more individuals must register at least two weeks in advance of the anticipated visit date, even if self-guided.
-A group consists of five (5) or more individuals visiting the Museum at the same time.

 - MAAM can accommodate groups of 35 individuals or less.